Chanthujan/Manual_P_wave_Pick_Tool/README.md

 #### b.
 Data Adjustment:
 &emsp; The original seismic data is adjusted with the extended noise data, which shifts the dataset to provide a better baseline for the P-wave detection algorithms.
 The adjusted data is saved in the "Data_File/Expanded_Data/" directory in MiniSEED format.

-Figure 3 demonstrates this method by showing how a one-second noise window, chosen from between 4 and 5 seconds of the original data, is replicated to extend the recording by 10 seconds, thereby shifting the original data.
+Figure 3 visually demonstrates the padding process.
+It shows how a one-second noise window, selected from between 4 and 5 seconds of the original data, is replicated to extend the recording by 10 seconds.

+#### Visualisation of the tool's padding process

 <p align="center">
   <img src="Figures/Figure_3.png" alt="Padding noise data" style="width: 90%" >